Skellig Michael

 “I wish, O son of the Living God, ancient eternal King, for a secret hut in the wilderness that it may be my dwelling.”

-The Great Skellig would certainly fit the bill beautifully!
+The Great Skellig would certainly fit the bill perfectly!

 The monks prevailed however and in about 1000AD a new chapel was added which suggest that the monastery was thriving.